ym2805/XIM-GSAPP-Fa20/src/projects/Final Project Documentation.md

 ![description](../images/PT_AnalysisToolSummary.png)
 *Please include a short caption describing your diagram.*

 Describe how you are deriving your metric.
-Write -- sentences to explain.

 1. Have a summary image with each analysis tool (examples above)
 1. Use a image / diagram for each custom tool that requires further explanation on how it works.
 (Example below.)